Learning to Persuade on the Fly: Robustness Against Ignorance: The Robustness Against Ignorance ( ) Algorithm

-The proof of the persuasiveness of \leap follows by showing that the empirical distribution $\gamma_t$ concentrates around the unknown prior $\mu^*$ with high probability.
-Since, after any history $h_t$, the signaling mechanism $\sigma[h_t]$ chosen by the algorithm is persuasive for all priors in an $\ell_1$-ball around $\gamma_t$, we deduce that it is persuasive under $\mu^*$ as well.
+In particular, for $\Phi > 20$, we have $\beta \leq T^{-0.5}$. \end{theorem} The proof of the persuasiveness of \leap follows by showing that the empirical distribution $\gamma_t$ concentrates around the unknown state distribution $\mu^*$ with high probability.
+Since, after any history $h_t$, the signaling mechanism $\sigma[h_t]$ chosen by the algorithm is persuasive for all distributions in an $\ell_1$-ball around $\gamma_t$, we deduce that it is persuasive under $\mu^*$ as well.
 To show the concentration result, we use a concentration inequality for independent random vectors in a Banach space~\citep{foucartH13}; the full proof is provided in Appendix~\ref{ap:persuasiveness-proof}.

 We observe that to get strong persuasiveness guarantees, the choice of $\epsilon_t$ in the preceding theorem requires the knowledge of the time horizon $T$.
 However, applying the standard doubling tricks~\citep{besson2018doubling}, one can convert our algorithm to an {\em anytime} version that has the same regret upper bound guarantee, at the cost of a weakened persuasiveness guarantee, where the persuasiveness $\beta$ is weakened to a constant arbitrarily close to $0$.